Things appear to be looking up for Gevo Inc. (GEVO)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -31.47% loss in the last 1 month and extending the period to 3 months gives it a 354.33%, and is 10.27% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.21% over the week and 15.23% over the month.
+The stock witnessed a -6.10% loss in the last 1 month and extending the period to 3 months gives it a 361.29%, and is -0.89% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.21% over the week and 15.64% over the month.

 Gevo Inc. (GEVO) Analyst Forecasts